Teen bicyclist suffers serious injuries after being hit by car near McQueen High School - NewsBreak

 GARDNERVILLE, Nev.
 (News 4 & Fox 11) — Four construction workers are injured after a trailer-mounted crack sealer exploded near a construction zone in a Gardnerville neighborhood on Tuesday.
 The Douglas County Sheriff's Office (DCSO) says several construction employees were repairing the asphalt roadway on West Cottage Loop when...

-Two people arrested for conspiracy to commit arson and grand larceny in Carson City
+Two Arrested for Conspiracy to Commit Arson and Grand Larceny of Motor Vehicle

-CARSON CITY, Nev.
-(News 4 & Fox 11) — Two people were arrested after their car was reported stolen.
-The Nevada State Police Highway Patrol responded to an abandoned vehicle call at the location of Golf Club Dr. and US-50 W beneath the underpass on Sept.
-2 just before 6:30 a.m.
-The call described the vehicle as Audi SUV with unknown registration facing the wrong way in the travel lane and possibly on fire.
+Nevada State Police say two people were arrested in Carson City after attempting to set a reported stolen car on fire to defraud an insurance company earlier this month.
+On Friday, September 2, 2022, at approximately 6:24 A.M., the Nevada State Police Highway Patrol responded to an abandoned vehicle call at the location of Golf Club Dr. and US-50 W beneath the underpass in Carson City.

 Comments / 0

-Note: UPDATE: Cause of explosion determined to be crack sealing hot pot